fulcrumapp/fulcrum-expressions/docs/output/index.md

 ### [LATITUDE](./LATITUDE)

-Returns the latitude of the current feature (record or repeatable item)
+Returns the latitude of the current feature (record or repeatable item).

 ### [LCM](./LCM)

-Description
+Returns the least common multiple of one or more integers.

 ### [LEFT](./LEFT)

-Description
+Returns a substring from the beginning of a given string.

 ### [LEN](./LEN)

-Description
+Returns the length of a string value.

 ### [LN](./LN)